PaoloKa/MapEditor/README.md

 # MapEditor
 A runescape 2D mapeditor for the 503+ revision.
 This is still a work in progress, let me know if you have any issues.
 You can edit, preview,dump and pack your packs.
-This editor was made with the 667 revision of Runescape but should work with lower and higher revisions (not RS3)
+This editor was made with the 667 revision of Runescape but should work with lower and higher revisions (not RS3).
+This tools makes use of alex his cache lib and refactoring from the Runelite client.
+This tool was made for education.
 # Landscape editor
 ### Features
 - Edit overlays, underlays,height,mask, figure and rotation of a single tile